alero/real-testing/README.md

 - RC5, Jersey assertions now also works for non-embedded usecases
 - RC6, build issues (travis and stuff changed)
 - RC7, activemq assertions util added

-Beginning work on RC8, this is the last intended RC -
+- RC8, media-type supported in the call method

+Work needed before release
   - More glue code between plugins (activemq can be used with guice and spring and so on)
   - Improve documentation (read-me files)